jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ## [1] "BPD_34"
 ```

-We exclude the two recurrences seen in patient BPD_444
+We exclude the two recurrences seen in patient BPD_444 who was G6PD deficient and received the 8 weekly regimen (not daily dosing).

 ```r